 - Application Deadline: February 1, 2018

-- Study Subject: Scholarships are awarded in Cyber Security.
+- Study Subject: The studentships are awarded in Cyber Security.

-- Scholarship Award: For information about the scholarships check tuition fees and scholarships link.
+- Award: For information about The grants check tuition fees and scholarships link.

 - Nationality: Open to EU/EEA/CH/ Non-EU citizens.

-- Scholarship can be taken in The universities participating in EIT Digital Master [CES] are:
+- The award can be taken in The universities participating in EIT Digital Master [CES] are:

 - University of Rennes 1 (UR1), France